harshithkumar2004/smart_playlist_match/README.md

 ```bash
 python app/app.py
 ```
-Open in browser:
+CTRL+ CLICK on :

 ```
 http://localhost:7860
 ```
+to open in browser.

-**NOTE:** While running the application, as soon as you open the Gradio interface, upload an audio file and click **Analyze**, check the terminal.
+**VERY IMPORTANT NOTE:** While running the application, as soon as you open the Gradio interface, upload an audio file and click **Analyze**, check the terminal.
 It will display **“Analyzing…”**.
 This might take some time.
 If it takes too long, simply refresh the browser and upload an audio file and click **Analyze**.
 It will work . ( Refreshing is needed only for the first time )